-Having four are teams — Green Bay Notre Dame, Kewaunee, Algoma and New London — in the tournament might have helped attendance figures, but WIAA associate director Deb Hauser previously had pointed out that Madison also has had local teams in the tournament and didn’t necessarily draw the same numbers.
+Having four teams from the area — Green Bay Notre Dame, Kewaunee, Algoma and New London — in the tournament might have helped attendance figures, but WIAA associate director Deb Hauser previously had pointed out that Madison also has had local teams in the tournament and didn’t necessarily draw the same numbers.

-Although it might have been considered a long shot for PMI to keep the basketball tournament here, PMI officials always expressed optimism it would happen.
+Although early on it might have been considered a long shot for PMI to keep the basketball tournament here, PMI officials always expressed optimism it would happen.

 “People were skeptical that we were using Green Bay as a way to leverage the Madison venue, and that was never the intent.
 We came here with our eyes wide open and looking at if this was the place.
 I kind of had the sense that it was.”

-The volleyball event , meanwhile, has been held at the Resch since 2002.
+The volleyball tournament, meanwhile, has been held at the Resch since 2002.
 The WIAA’s contract with PMI had been set to expire after next year.